mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 Let's do this by backtracking a cell from the last time-point to the first.
 In a BDV view, move to the last time-point, and place the mouse cursor over an annotated cell.
 Create a spot over it by pressing and center and resize it until satisfaction.
-Now keep the mouse cursor inside this spot, and press and hold the key.
+Now keep the mouse cursor inside this spot, and press and hold `Shift A`.
 The BDV view moves to the previous time-point and creates a new spot there, already linked to the other one.
 By repeating this you can create a track that will backtrack the cell until it appears in the movie.